antoine77340/RareAct/README.md

 # RareAct

-This repository contains annotation for the RareAct dataset as well as an evaluation script for computing the wAP and sAP metrics descrivbed in the paper.
+This repository contains annotation for the RareAct dataset as well as an evaluation script for computing the wAP and sAP metrics described in the paper.

 ![RareAct](rareact.png)